radwankakar/infrastructure/docs/adr/0016-aws-managed-waf-rules.md

 ## Context and Problem Statement

 Due to some recent attacks, including a DDoS attack and a possible SQL injection attack, the Hosting team has decided to beef up our use of WAF rules.
-By taking advantage of the managed rules offered by AWS.

 ## Decision Drivers <!-- optional -->

 - A series of recent attacks on the ECLKC system.
 - We currently only have a single rule on our global Cloudfront WAF ACL, Production-Cloudfront.
+- Our current rules on the Production WAF ACL are more reactive, and not a cover for attacks that we haven't already encountered.

 ## Considered Options